Performance Tracking > 2010 Tax Websites |

-The majority of the leading tax-related online destinations offered uninterrupted and consistently reliable services to the late e-filers over the last two weeks prior to April 15th.
+For a fifth consecutive year WebSitePulse monitored thirteen of the leading tax-related online destinations.
+Our results show that most of them offered uninterrupted, consistently reliable and fast services to the late e-filers over the last two weeks prior to April 15th.

 For the purpose of this Performance Report, WebSitePulse measures not only the performance of the websites home pages, but typically measures a complete web transaction representative for the End Users' interactions with a website.
 The Reports measures Uptime and Response Time as the most important metrics for the availability and the reliability of any web-based operation, critical for the End Users' overall online experience.
 Measurements of the multi-step online transactions are made every 15 minutes, simultaneously from 3 different monitoring locations.